 Whale sharks—which are technically sharks—look more like a spotted whale than a shark.
 They eat plankton and can dive thousands of feet deep, but if you’re in the right place at the right time and have luck on your side, you may be able to swim or dive near one for a few amazing minutes.

 Fortunately, even if you don’t see whales, there’s still plenty to do on land around Ensenada.
 There are multiple wineries dotted across the gorgeous Guadalupe Valley, which is Mexico’s largest wine-growing region.
 If you’re interested in indigenous cultures, plan a visit to the Kumiai Indian Reserve or catch a Mexican Folkloric show on the Pacific Riviera.
-Outdoor enthusiasts have their pick of activities like ATV-ing, hiking, and relaxing on the beach.
+Some of the best things to do in Ensenada for outdoor enthusiasts include ATV-ing, hiking, and relaxing on the beach.

 For many, whale watching in Mexico is a once-in-a-lifetime experience.
 Mexico’s Pacific Coast is regarded as one of the best places in the world to see whales in the wild.
 There’s certainly a chance of seeing them towards the Gulf of Mexico, but if whale watching in Mexico is a must-do activity, Baja California is the place to be.